 Illustrators must know how to draw, but graphic designers do not.
 Instead, graphic designers must have a strong sensibility about color, typography, and layout, so they can unite various elements in a visually appealing way.

-Graphic designers do not need to know how to use a programming language, but it often helps to know HTML or CSS, which are used to build and design web pages.
+Graphic designers do not need to know how to use a programming language, but it often helps to know HTML or CSS, both of which help build and design web pages.

-Graphic design is not hard, but it does require being creative as well as a firm understanding of design-based programs like Adobe Illustrator, InDesign, and more.
+Graphic design may not be hard, but it does require creativity as well as a firm understanding of design-based programs like Adobe Illustrator, InDesign, and more.

 Indeed.
 "Graphic designer salary in Canada, https://ca.indeed.com/career/graphic-designer/salaries."
 Accessed January 31, 2023.